 By lease agreement effective June 1, 2012, the Company entered into a mining lease to acquire certain mineral claims in the Fairbanks Mining District of Alaska known as the Alaska Mental Health Trust Property.
 The property is controlled by the Company through a 3-year lease agreement and may be extended for two extensions of 3 years.
 On February 1, 2013, the Company entered into an agreement to amend the terms of the lease to reflect an increase in the size of the lease to 403 acres.
-On June 1, 2015, the Company entered into an agreement to arend the terms of the lease in the size of the lease to 403 acres.
-On June 1, 2015, the Company entered into an agreement to amend the terms of the lease to reflect an increase in the size of the lease to reflect a decrease in the size of the lease to 1,576 acres.
-On June 1, 2018, the Company entered into an agreement to amend the terms of the lease to reflect a decrease in the size of the lease to reflect an increase in the size of the lease to 1,576 acres.
-On June 1, 2020, the Company entered into an agreement to amend the terms of the lease to reflect an increase in the size of the lease to 1,576 acres.
+On June 1, 2015, the Company entered into an agreement to amend the terms of the lease to reflect an increase in the size of the lease to 403 acres.
+On June 1, 2015, the Company entered into an agreement to amend the terms of the lease to reflect an increase in the size of the lease to 403, the Company entered into an agreement to amend the terms of the lease to 1,576 acres.
+On June 1, 2018, the Company entered into an agreement to amend the terms of the lease to reflect a decrease in the size of the lease to 1,030 acres.
+On June 1, 2020, the Company entered into an agreement to amend the terms of the lease to 1,576 acres.
+On June 1, 2021, the Company entered into an agreement to extend the term of the 403 acre amendment and the 627 acre amendment for an additional 3-year term to May 31, 2024.
 As a result, the work commitment schedule and annual cash payments have been modified.
 The Company is required to make annual cash payments and exploration expenditures as follows: